reagent-project/reagent-cookbook/recipes/data-tables/README.md

 5. Use `home-render` and `home-did-mount` to create a reagent component called `home`
 6. Add externs

+## NB This is for static-data only

+DataTables will only work so long as React never has to update the DOM after it's been modified by jQuery.
+If you intend to modify the content of the table from within Reagent then DataTables will stop working predictably.

 #### Step 1: Create a new project

 ```